ethz-asl/StructuralInspectionPlanner/README.md

 ros-indigo-octomap-msgs
 ```

-A baseline example on how to get and install is the following:
+Once these are there, a baseline example on how to get and install the tool is the following:

 ```sh
 $ mkdir catkin_ws_repos # assuming you want to enter a new catkin directory